hoxirious/keyboard-mapper/README.md

 - Restriction:
     + Only record a key that is not being pressed or a key that is already released.
     + Do not emit action while a key is pressed.

+Or let's reconsider:
+We just need to map Ctrl to Cmd.
+This is a hacky way but not the right way.
+Map one key will possible break different combination. eg: _Control-Command-F: Use the app in full screen, if supported by the app._ will become _Command-Command-F_